jsohndata/docs-build-recipes/README.md

 # Build Recipes
-A collection of documents of build recipes, processes, how to's et cetera that I have gathered for web development and programming purposes.
+I have compiled a comprehensive assortment of documents encompassing build recipes, processes, how-tos, and various resources pertinent to web development and programming.